The tree archive

 Welcome to the Tree Archive.

 At Paisley Experience, we go above and beyond to make sure our visitors form a connection with their food like never before.
 We believe one should be in touch with their surroundings and the sources of their sustenance.
-Walk around and try spotting the trees you find in the Archive, around Paisley Experience.
+Walk around and try spotting the trees you find in the Archive, at Paisley Experience.
 Feel free to ask us about the flora too.

 The Tree Archive is a work in progress and we will be adding more documented trees soon!

 Mango often referred to as the king of fruits was also seen as a symbol of prosperity in ancient India.
 Therefore these trees were planted by rulers alongside roads.
 Even though a mango tree can take 4-6 years to bear its first fruit, it can do bear fruits for almost 300 years!

 Mango is a tropical fruit and an important ingredient in the coastal cuisines of various countries.
 At Paisley, we give our mango trees all the love (and nutrition) it needs to grow and thrive!

 Although the origin of lime isn’t very clear, it is considered to have originated in the Indonesian archipelago or the Asian mainland.
 It is most likely that Arabian traders took limes and lemons from India to the eastern Mediterranean countries and Africa.

 The fruit of the lime tree is small, ovular, or spherical, small, and more often than not green in color.
 It is a citric fruit and is very sour in taste, even when it ripens.